zalando/restful-api-guidelines/deprecation/Deprecation.md

 ## {{ book.must }} Monitor Usage of Deprecated APIs

-Owners of APIs used in production must monitor usage of deprecated APIs until the API can be shut down.
-Clients still using a deprecated API can be detected by logging the client-id retrieved via the OAuth token.
+Owners of APIs used in production must monitor usage of deprecated APIs until the API can be shut down in order to align deprecation and avoid uncontrolled breaking effects.
+See also the [general rule on API usage monitoring](../api-operation/ApiOperation.md)

 ## {{ book.should }} Add a Warning Header to Responses